 The feud was bitter.
 Maurizio Gucci released documents that testified to systematic income tax evasion by his cousin's family, only to find himself arrested for allegedly opening illegal offshore company opened by him in Panama to buy a luxury yacht.
 The company bounced between Maurizio and his three cousin's control.
 At one point he held 58% shares, at another, they held 60%.
 Finally, Maurizio, with his controlling interest, sold the company.
 Out of the Gucci family hands, the brand flourished.
 Unfortunately Maurizio was killed by hitmen, paid by his ex wife, Patrizia.

-Back to the company, leaving the troubled family behind, tom Ford was appointed in 1994 and within 5 years, an increase of 90% in sales was reported and the company was worth almost $4 billion.
+Back to the company, leaving the troubled family behind, Tom Ford was appointed in 1994 and within 5 years, an increase of 90% in sales was reported and the company was worth almost $4 billion.
 Tom Ford took Gucci in a new, fresh direction, tore up fashion rule books and started the ready-to-wear women's and men's collections before leaving in 2005 to start his own brand.

 At first Frida Giannini took over but the company themselves, in her official history, describe her as mundane.
 In 2011, after many rumours, she admitted to dating Gucci's then CEO, Patrizio di Marco.
 In 2013, they had a daughter, Greta, and were married two years later.
 But being "very mundane", she was ditched in 2015.

 Gucci then made a very surprising choice, choosing the almost entirely unknown Alessandro Michele, who'd been with Gucci for 12 years.
-However Michele was an excellent choice, raising the company's profits 11% in his first year by trashing the men's design's 5 days before a launch and then debuting a new women's range that was a smash hit.
-He has led the company, very successfully, to this day.
+However Michele was an excellent choice, raising the company's profits 11% in his first year by trashing the men's designs 5 days before a launch and then debuting a new women's range that was a smash hit.

 Gucci gives back too.
-They partnered with UNICEF in 2005, and started a scheme to support young girl's education, called chime for change in 2015.
-200 projects have been funded since.
+They partnered with UNICEF in 2005, and started a scheme to support young girl's education, called Chime for Change in 2015.

 The Best Italian Handmade Gifts